nhrap-dev/FHIT/README.md

   ![File Properties](images/FileProperties.jpg "File Properties")

-6. Import you selected depth grid.
-This will create a 'Coastal', 'Riverine' or 'Surge' folder in your HazardInput folder if they do not already exist and download the selected depth grid to it
+6. Download and import your selected depth grid file.
+This will create a 'Coastal', 'Riverine' or 'Surge' folder in your HazardInput folder and download the selected depth grid into it.

   ![Download Button](images/DownloadButton.jpg "Download Button")